VimWorkgroup/workproducts/README.md

 Our group is working on various topics to provide information to the Vim community.
 But we try to focus on topics that haven't been mentioned already a thousand times.

+## Examples
+This is a new and under progress kind of tutorial series called [VimAlphabet](examples/examples.md), starting from 1.
+June 2021, where we try to cover all letters from the alphabet within 1 year.
+This is simply an [example reference](examples/examples.md) for Vim commands, options and functions.
+The idea is to encourage Vimmers to use the built-in Vim reference, and making it easier to understand each topic with an example, along with some tips and use cases.

 ## Key Mappings
 We thought it might be a good a idea to provide a complete [list of key mappings](keymappings/keymappings.md) (:h index) that also shows all free/unused key combinations.
 Just search for "FREE".